 "Transport is the last step in the chain.
 The previous stage is very intensive, but the customer doesn't notice a thing.
 Amongst other things, we always look at the most optimal route for transport. the various stops the driver is allowed to make and where the safe parking spaces are.
 We also do background checks of the transport companies and the staff".
 It's not just the tobacco sector that is susceptible to theft.

 "The question remains how much the customer is ultimately prepared to pay for security.
-We work mainly for international companies, who do not want to suffer damage to their brand image by being linked to transport crime, theft, let alone incidents of violent hijackings.
+We work mainly for international companies, who do not want to suffer damage to their brand image by being linked to transport crime, and theft, let alone incidents of violent hijackings.
 They, too, support our transport security solution".
 Ahlers still sees growth opportunities with other customers, such as alcohol producers.
 "Excise goods add to the complexity, but that specialization sits in our DNA.
 We follow the customs legislation country by country.
 That makes it complex, but also interesting for our employees to put their teeth into".